-Getting no hot water whatsoever is obvious evidence of a problem.
+Getting no hot water whatsoever is clear evidence of a problem.
 But fluctuating water temperature is frequently missed as a problem.
 This might possibly indicate mineral deposits have built up and your heating element has to be fixed or removed.

 If you detect gas, don’t try to relight the pilot.
 Contact your local utility company immediately.

 The standard life span of a domestic water heater with proper upkeep is 10–12 years.
 Even if your water heater isn’t having any concerns, it could be at an increased threat of a damaging leak.